Accurate APR Calculator

 Prepaid Interest

-You can use this interest calculator to calculate exact day prepaid interest.
+You can use this interest calculator to calculate exact-day prepaid interest.

 Lenders and borrowers need to have confidence in the tools they use.